 Besides daily free s’mores in the village, the resort also offers complimentary champagne toasts on the mountain.
 Cheers!

 Northstar is an excellent ski resort, but it does melt down a little earlier in the season than Squaw Valley, so you’ll want to enjoy Northstar in winter and early spring.
 Lodging is available in the village and on the mountain.
 There are some ski-in/ski-out locations, and others that are connected by a short shuttle ride to the base.
 You may be able to save money on lodging, rentals and lift tickets by bundling these elements through Undercover Tourist.
-Northstar is included on the 2019 4-day, 7-day and unlimited Epic Pass, along with South Lake Tahoe resorts Heavenly and Kirkwood in case you want to do some resort hopping.
+Northstar is included with South Lake Tahoe resorts Heavenly and Kirkwood on the 2019 lift tickets in case you want to do some resort hopping.

 Squaw Valley and Alpine Meadows are two ski resorts combined on one ticket.
 They are currently connected by a short shuttle bus ride, but there are plans in place to connect them with a base-to-base gondola.